michielvandijk/michielvandijk.org/convert_bibtex/2017_impact_of_agricultural_rd_investmen/index.md

 ---
-title: "Impact of agricultural R&D investments on long-term food securityâ an ex-ante impact assessment"
+title: "Impact of agricultural R&D investments on long-term food security an ex-ante impact assessment"
 authors:
-- Z Smeets Kristkova
+- Zuzana Smeets Kristkova
-- Michiel Van Dijk
+- Michiel van Dijk
 - Hans van Meijl
 date: "2017-01-01"
 doi: ""
 publishDate: ""
-publication_types: ["5"]
+publication_types: ["6"]
 publication: " In: ***Frontiers of Economics and Globalization***.
 Ed. by Andrew Schmitz"
 publication_short: " In: ***Frontiers of Economics and Globalization***.
 Ed. by Andrew Schmitz"
 abstract: ""